BIONUT GROUP :

-The issue of the "Biogeochemistry of Nutrients" (BIONUT) team is to answer the question of how to sustainably manage nutrients (mainly nitrogen and phosphorus) to ensure agricultural and forest production while limiting environmental impacts.
+The focus of the "Biogeochemistry of Nutrients" (BIONUT) team is on answering the question of how to sustainably manage nutrients (mainly nitrogen and phosphorus) to ensure agricultural and forest production while limiting environmental impacts.
 The team studies a variety of ecosystems ranging from field crops and cultivated grasslands to forests.
 The ecosystems studied are located in the Aquitaine region and throughout France.
 The team also has numerous collaborations on study sites around the world (Belgium, Brazil, Canada, Madagascar, New Zealand, Morocco, Siberia, Switzerland...).

 The main objective of the BIONUT team is to improve our understanding of ecosystem functioning and biogeochemical cycles through:

-- (i) quantification of nutrient stocks and flows at different scales (plot, field, territory, world)
+- (i) the quantification of nutrient stocks and flows at different scales (plot, field, region, world)

-- (ii) mechanistic modelling of physico-chemical and biological processes.
+- (ii) a mechanistic modelling of physico-chemical and biological processes.

-Ultimately, it is about producing scientific knowledge, advice and good practice for managers of agricultural and forest ecosystems.
+Ultimately, it is about producing scientific knowledge, but also advice and good practices for managers of agricultural and forest ecosystems.

 The team's three main themes are:

-- Study and modelling of soil-plant relationships and soil functioning in response to nutrient bioavailability within terrestrial ecosystems.
-The team is studying the role of agricultural practices, biodiversity and climate change on the productivity and ecosystem services provided by terrestrial ecosystems.
+- The study and modelling of soil-plant relationships and soil functioning in response to nutrient bioavailability within terrestrial ecosystems.
+In particular, our team is studying the role of agricultural practices, biodiversity and climate change on the productivity and ecosystem services provided by terrestrial ecosystems.

-- Study and modelling of the long-term functioning of biogeochemical cycles in terrestrial ecosystems.
+- The study and modelling of the long-term functioning of biogeochemical cycles in terrestrial ecosystems.
 In particular, the team is studying how the coupling between nutrient and carbon cycles from small scales (microorganisms, roots) to much larger scales (regional, global).